Welcome to my website.

-Ramona DeFelice Long works as an author, editor, and writing instructor.
-As an author, she writes fiction, creative nonfiction, personal essays, and memoir.
+Ramona DeFelice Long writes fiction, creative nonfiction, personal essays, and memoir.
 Her writing has appeared in literary, juvenile, and regional publications both in print and online, many with “review” in the title.
 She also shares her work through literary readings and open mics.

 Ramona has been awarded grants and fellowships from the Delaware Division of the Arts, the Pennsylvania State Arts Council, the Mid-Atlantic Arts Foundation, the Virginia Center for the Creative Arts, and the Society of Children’s Book Writers and Illustrators, plus local awards from Philadelphia Stories, the Rehoboth Beach Writers Guild, and the Delaware Literary Connection.
-In 2014, she was selected by the Delaware Division of the Arts as the first Fellow for the Cape Henlopen Poetry and Prose Writers Retreat.
+In 2014, she was selected as the first Fellow for the Cape Henlopen Poetry and Prose Writers Retreat.
 In 2016, she was awarded a Masters Fellowship in Fiction from the Delaware Division of the Arts.
+Her story as an author was posted on the National Endowment for the Arts’ United States of Arts map to represent the state of Delaware.

 Personal bio (told with pictures)